wxllow/wxllow/README.md

 I code mainly in Python, Go, and JS (node)!

 ### Currently working on

+- [AppleMusicRP](https://github.com/wxllow/applemusicrp), a menu bar app written in Python for macOS & Windows that displays Discord Rich Presence for Apple Music/iTunes!

+- A CLI game written in Go

-- A package manager for macOS and Linux (and maybeee windows?) which also has support for binary packages and macOS apps :)!
+- A simple package manager for macOS and Linux

 - Learning C++